ceetaro/Suitkaise/suitkaise/_int/_fdl/concept/fdl_concept.md

 3. fdl Format class
 4. Renderer - Combine everything into final output
+- also handle output to other destinations (files, MarkDown and HTML)
 5. Internal `_print()` functions that tie basic execution together

 ### Advanced objects